 In a medium-sized bowl, mix one stick of melted butter, one egg, and cake mix.

 You can make more than one type of chess squares, as well.
 Just about any type of cake mix will do.

 In the fall give these spice cake pecan chess squares a try.

-> - In another medium-sized bowl, mix the softened cream cheese, eggs, and powdered sugar.
+In another medium-sized bowl, mix the softened cream cheese, eggs, and powdered sugar with an electric mixer.

-> Be sure not to eat too much of it before you pour it into the pan.
+Be sure not to eat too much of it before you pour it into the pan.
 Yes, this could happen.
 I would never do such a thing (or at least I would never tell anyone – but you know now, so don’t tell on me-shhh).